Website longevity (10-year horizon)

 Net argument.
 Roughly half of these dimensions can compound — but only on architecture that lets them.
 On a brittle stack, every dimension decays simultaneously, and the "rebuild every three years" pattern becomes the only available response.

-Ten-year cost model: rebuild-every-3-years vs foundation-first (Canadian SMB, CAD)
+Ten-year cost framing: rebuild-every-three-years vs foundation-first

 Orbit Media: 2y4mo Inc 5000 average vs 6y4mo under continuous care